axibase/atsd/rule-engine/object-datetime.md

 * `is_workday([cal])` boolean

 Returns `true` if the `DateTime` object represents date on weekday.
 Accepts optional calendar key parameter.
-Refer to [Holiday Calendar](holiday-calendar.md) description for details.
+Refer to [Holiday Calendar](holiday-calendar.md) for details.
 If country code is not specified, ATSD uses the `default.holiday.calendar` server property.
 By default `default.holiday.calendar` resolves country code from `user.country` system property.
 If no holiday calendar for the expected year is found by key, the exception is thrown.